 Several authors disclosed financial ties to the pharmaceutical industry.

-Explore further: HIV-positive head and neck cancer patients benefit from radiation therapy
+Explore further: Standard treatments for head and neck cancer less effective in HIV-positive patients

 Full Text (subscription or payment may be required)